 Mid-sized Business: Any business with 101 to 1, 000 employees qualifies as a mid-sized business.

-Enterprise: An enterprise has an upward of 1, 000 employees, except for fortune 1000 and high-profile brands where things get even more complicated and extra huge.
+Large Enterprise: An enterprise has an upward of 1,000 employees, except for fortune 1000 and high-profile brands where things get even more complicated and extra huge.

 By understanding where you fall in all this, you’ll have an easy time figuring out how to structure your marketing team so you can start driving in massive sales and keep your business on a growth curve.